Brad Steward

 Brad Steward is a former professional snowboarder and one of the first entrepreneurs in the industry.
 Brad made his mark in the industry by bringing snowboarding to the global stage.
 In the late 1980s Steward, alongside Craig Kelly, Tom Hsieh, Wiley Asher and Bud Fawcett became the first Americans to snowboard in Russia, in a seminal Soviet-Era visit to Gudari, located in what was then Soviet Georgia.
 Memorialized in both Warren Miller films and Craig Kelly's video ‘Board With The World’, this trip was seen as the starting point for a generation of wandering riders, searching the world for dangerous mountains.
 Steward and crew were forced to leave Gudari and the Tbilisi area in a Russian troop transport helicopter as a result of protests and conflict from the Tbilisi Massacre, where 21 deaths and hundreds of injuries took place.
-Kelly, who at that time was the 4-time World Champion of snowboarding, later passed away in an avalanche.
+Kelly, who at that time was the 4-time World Champion of snowboarding, later died in an avalanche.

 Steward traveled on many similar ‘firsts’ for the snowboard industry with trips to Riksgranssen, Sweden, Mt.
 Elbrus, Russia, Rusutsu, Hokkaido Japan, Las Lenas, Argentina, Astun and Candanchu in the Spanish Pyrenees, and many more.
 Mt.
 Elbrus was the most challenging of all these visits, when the crew of Dave England (MTV Jackass) Todd Franzen, Jay Nelson and Justin Hostynek (Absinthe Films) triggered a massive avalanche in the Russian backcountry, surviving the episode after an 8-hour hike out of the remote zone.

 Steward attended film school in Santa Barbara, California at the Brooks Institute and graduated with a degree in communications from Northern Arizona University.
 Steward hosted television programs for ESPN, Prime Network and appeared on several early episodes of MTV Sports as either a guest host or instructor to the bands or program hosts.
 Steward began working for Sims in 1989 and became the marketing director by 1990.
 He then moved to the newly founded Morrow Snowboards in Salem, Oregon, to co-own the company and serve as Vice President.
 Morrow Snowboards was eventually sold to the Jarden Corp (K2).